 They do not event manage or 'control' every component of each festival (there are approx seven festivals each year), but work with local production organisations.
-APA is the producer for the Adelaide event and there are others for Italy, Spain, Singapore, NZ etc. In a couple of cases the festivals are not ticketed because the local government fully funds the event, and it is free to the public.
+Arts Projects Australia is the producer for the Adelaide event and there are others for Italy, Spain, Singapore, NZ etc. In some cases the festivals are not ticketed because the local government fully funds the event, and it is free to the public.